 How is the qualification assessed?

-Students are assessed with a written examination for the taught unit, EC1.
+Learners are assessed with a written examination for the taught unit, EC1.
 There is also a practical assessment for unit EC2, designed to help you apply your learning at work and add value for your employer.
 This must normally be taken within 10 working days of the written examination.

 Unit EC1 is assessed by a two-hour written examination.
 Each written examination consists of ten ‘short-answer’ questions and one ‘long-answer’ question.
 Scripts are marked by competent external examiners appointed by NEBOSH.